d03n3rfr1tz3/hass-divoom/README.md

 #### MODE image
 Shows a static or animated image.
+Longer animations are thinned out to fit the limits of the device.

 | Parameter | Required | Description |
 | ---       | :---:    | --- |